gkeep/zorq/README.md

 Zorq is a text adventure game inspired by [Zork](https://github.com/historicalsource/zork1) for PDP-11.

-Big thanks to [zork-py](https://github.com/iamjawa/zork-py/) for code inspiration and geme's text lookup.
+Big thanks to [zork-py](https://github.com/iamjawa/zork-py/) for code inspiration and game's text lookup.

-Made with Lazarus IDE on Delphi.
+Made with Lazarus IDE on Pascal/Delphi.